 The pregnancy rate is the same (about 65%) whether in vitro fertilization is used immediately after unsuccessful treatment with clomiphene plus hCG or whether gonadotropins with intrauterine insemination are used next before trying in vitro fertilization.

 However, when in vitro fertilization is done immediately after unsuccessful treatment with clomiphene plus hCG, women become pregnant more quickly and high-order multifetal pregnancies (≥ 3 fetuses) are much less likely than when gonadotropins are used first.
 Thus, if clomiphene plus hCG is unsuccessful, more clinicians now recommend in vitro fertilization as the next treatment.
-Recent data indicate that women > 38 with unexplained infertility conceive more quickly and costs are lower when in vitro fertilization is done before COS is tried (1).
+Recent data indicate that women > 38 with unexplained infertility conceive more quickly and costs are lower when in vitro fertilization is done before controlled ovarian stimulation is tried (1 Prognosis reference Infertility is usually considered unexplained when semen in the man is normal and ovulation and fallopian tubes are normal and ovulation is regular in the woman.
+(See also Overview of Infertility... read more ).